The Complexity of Relating Quantum Channels to Master Equations: Introduction

 \subsection{The Quantum Problem}

-Two questions naturally arise concerning the relationship between these two descriptions of quantum dynamics.
-Given a dynamical equation described by a Markovian master equation, does it generate a completely positive evolution (and if so which CPT maps does it generate)?
-Conversely, given one or more CPT maps, are they generated by an underlying Markovian master equation (and if so which one)?
-These questions can equivalently be stated mathematically.
-Given a linear operator, does it generate a completely positive semi-group?
+The connection between these two descriptions of open quantum systems---the black-box, discrete-time description of CPT maps, and the continuous-time, physical description of master equations---is a classic topic in mathematical physics.
+Two questions naturally arise: given a master equation, does it generate a a completely positive evolution (and if so which CPT maps does it produce)?
+Conversely, given one or more CPT maps, is there an underlying Markovian master equation that generates them (and if so which one)?
+These questions can equivalently be stated more mathematically: given a linear operator, does it generate a completely positive semi-group?
 Conversely, given one or more CPT maps, are they members of a completely positive semi-group?

-In seminal papers from the 1970's, Lindblad~\cite{Lindblad}, Gorini and Koss\-ak\-ov\-ski~\cite{Gorini} gave a complete answer to the first question.
+In seminal papers from the 1970's, Lindblad~\cite{Lindblad}, Gorini, Koss\-ak\-ov\-ski and Sudarshan~\cite{Gorini} gave a complete answer to the first question (for finite dimensional systems\footnote{For subtleties invovled in finding the most general form of a generator in infinite-dimensional quantum systems, see Ref.~\cite{Holevo}.}).
 They derived the general form---now known as the \keyword{Lindblad form}---for the generators of one-parameter completely positive semi-groups.
-The Liouvillian of any finite-dimensional quantum system must be of Lindblad form if it is to be physical. \footnote{For subtleties of the problem of finding the most general form of a generator in infinite-dimensional quantum systems, see Ref.~\cite{Holevo}.}
+Just as any discrete transformation of quantum states must be completely positive and trace-preserving if probabilities are to remain positive and normalised for any input state, a master equation \emph{must} be of Lindblad form if it is to be physical, since an evolution that is not of this form will necessarily lead to negative probabilities.\footnote{There exists a large literature on ``non-Markovian master equations'', which are not of Lindblad form.
+These can provide a useful phenomenological description of quantum evolution.
+But since they necessarily predict negative probabilities for some physical measurement outcomes, they are only valid for a restricted set of ``allowed'' initial states.
+If the system is prepared in a state outside of this allowed set, the non-Markovian master equation becomes invalid.}